Kayli/logspub/aerospace/astrophysics.md

     - observable universe will likely contain only our galaxy
       - due to accelerated expansion

+- matter-antimatter assymetry: we don't know why

+- cosmic inflation
+  - early period of observable universe formation
+  - universe is thought to have expanded at an exponential rate
+    - doubling in size very rapidly multiple (10^24) times
+  - it took on the order of around 10^-32 to 10^-36 seconds after the big bang

 - cosmic rays
   - visilbe as auroras (полярные сияния)
   - nuclei of atoms: hydrogen (protons), helium, etc